 How you can help

-Council has a robust program of education and enforcement; however you can assist by reporting illegal dumping to us.
-If you see anyone dumping rubbish in the Lane Cove Council area make a note of:
+Council takes illegal dumping very seriously so if you see anyone dumping rubbish in the Lane Cove Council area make a note of:

 - the time, date, and location of the event